mementum/metaparams/docs/index.rst

-.. backtrader documentation master file, created by sphinx-quickstart on Mon Feb 23 13:28:32 2015.
+.. metaparams documentation master file, created by sphinx-quickstart on Mon Feb 23 13:28:32 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.